The world's most flexible MBA programme

 Scottish Confucius Institute established at Heriot-Watt University

-Scotland’s educational links with China have been further established, following an agreement to establish a Confucious Institute at Heriot-Watt University - the first to specialise in business and communication.
+Scotland’s educational links with China have been further established, following an agreement to establish a Confucius Institute at Heriot-Watt University - the first to specialise in business and communication.
 The Institute, the fifth Confucius Institute in Scotland, will aim to help Scottish companies to engage with China and increase the provision of Chinese language learning for business purposes.

 (The First Minister with Heriot-Watt University Deputy Principal Professor Gillian Hogg and Madame Xu Lin, Director-General of Hanban and Chief Executive of the Confucius Institute Headquarters)